 Infant Dental Care

-Dr. Kogut and Dr. Alex agree with the American Association of Pediatric Dentistry in their recommendation to bring your little one in for a visit within six months of the first tooth’s eruption or by their first birthday.
+Dr. Alex, Dr. Dad and Dr. Kogut agree with the American Association of Pediatric Dentistry in their recommendation to bring your little one in for a visit within six months of the first tooth’s eruption or by their first birthday.
 Because decay can occur in even the smallest of teeth, the earlier your baby visits us, the more likely they are to avoid cavities.

 Cleanings and Exams